lvanmoorsel/evaluation-guide/content/evaluation-guide/06 What Can I Build with Mendix? (use-cases).md

 At the bottom of the model, you have the system of record, which is the foundation of the business.
 This a structurally solid system with a slow rate of change and well-defined requirements.
 In the middle, you have the system of differentiation, which focuses on fostering outside-in and customer-centric thinking, accelerating the rate of change, and developing unique approaches to sustain differentiation.
 At the top, you have the system of innovation, which represents brand new ideas for the organization and thus has fuzzy requirements and a high rate of change.

 Mendix helps most in projects where the requirements are not completely defined up front and in projects that have a high rate of change.
 In line with Gartner’s Pace-Layered Application Strategy, a system of differentiation or innovation matches these criteria.
-For a system of record, Mendix is only a good fit if one of the following points is applicable:
+For a system of record, Mendix is a good fit if one of the following points is applicable:

 * The application is not available off the shelf
 * The off-the-shelf solution is too complex and/or or too expensive
-* The customer needs more customization
+* The customer needs customization
 * The customer needs to differentiate against competitors
 * The customer wants more control over future capabilities

-There are three types of projects that are a good fit for Mendix:
+The following types of projects are a natural fit for Mendix:

 *  **Systems of innovation projects** that are built to create new ways of working
    *  Often customers do not know exactly what they need, so they need to experiment before and after the app's go-live